Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] Floating the blue box increased its height.
 - [ ] Floating the blue box on the left also moves it down.
 - [ ] Floating the blue box actually shifts it to the right and down.
-- [ ] Floating the blue box took it out of document flow and the container is sized only to the sample text.
+- [ x ] Floating the blue box took it out of document flow and the container is sized only to the sample text.

 #### Q112.
 Given this code, which CSS declaration of .overlay will span the entire width and height of its container?